 When do my dentures need to be replaced?

-You may need a denture repair or replacement in the following cases:
+You may need denture repairs or a replacement in the following cases:

-• It has undergone extensive wear and tears.
+- It has undergone extensive wear and tear.